shivanshkc/lightshow/prp/execute.md

 3. Read: prp/stages/stage-01-*.md (first stage details)
 4. Read: prp/commits/stage-01-commits.md (first stage commits)
 5. Execute Commit 1.1 (first commit of first stage)
+6. Continue until Stage 1 is complete
+7. STOP and ask user if they want to test before proceeding
+8. Only proceed to Stage 2 after user confirmation
 ```

+**REMEMBER:** After completing each stage, STOP and wait for user confirmation before proceeding to the next stage.
+Do not automatically continue through all stages.

 **BEGIN EXECUTION NOW**